-I went into Minions expecting to hate it, having only seen the first Despicable Me and finding it a derivative mishmash of several better Pixar films (it is basically The Incredibles but with super villains and the surrogate-parent element of Monsters Inc. rolled into one, but shit).
-I was even saving a place on the “worst film of 2015” mantelpiece for it and preparing a rant about how the minions are just the Crazy Frog of our times- annoying little creatures who make gobbledegook versions of pop songs that are inexplicably popular.
-After all, Crazy Frog at least had the purpose of making you answer your phone – the minions exist solely to make parents shed their hard earned cash to buy their children merchandise they don’t need.
+I went into Minions expecting to hate it, having only seen the first Despicable Me and finding it a derivative mishmash of several better Pixar films (it is basically The Incredibles but with super villains and the surrogate-parent element of Monsters Inc. rolled into one).
+I was even saving a place on the “worst film of 2015” mantelpiece for it and preparing a rant about how the minions are just the Crazy Frog of our times; annoying little creatures who make gobbledegook versions of pop songs that are inexplicably popular.
+Crazy Frog at least had the purpose of making you answer your phone – the minions exist solely to make parents shed their hard earned cash to buy their children merchandise they don’t need.

-The most chaotic film of recent years is also a stop motion cartoon- the Belgian animation A Town Called Panic, described by one reviewer as a “crap Belgian Toy Story”.
+The most chaotic film of recent years is also a stop motion cartoon, the Belgian animation A Town Called Panic, described by one reviewer as a “crap Belgian Toy Story”.
 That movie acts as conclusive proof that controlled chaos is all the more fun if you prioritise the chaos instead of how to control it to make it tangible for mainstream audiences.
-Like Minions, the narrative of A Town Called Panic feels like it was made up as it goes along- yet unlike Minions that is to cater for the slapstick mayhem, instead of the fact that the directors could have just written anything knowing it would be a box office success.
+Like Minions, the narrative of A Town Called Panic feels like it was made up as it goes along, but in that film’s case, it is to cater for the slapstick mayhem, instead of the fact that the directors could have just written anything knowing it would be a box office success.
 With Minions, every mishap feeds into a tried and tested narrative formula, making you wish the directors had tapped into the innate sense of anarchy the characters represent – the movie may have been more annoying, but at least it wouldn’t have been the forgettable mediocrity it is.
-As for how minions reproduce, I aim to explore that subject in my forthcoming erotic fan fiction novel, Des-dick-able Me.